bbangert/lettuce_webdriver/README.rst

     I should not see "Foobar"
     I should be at "http://foobar.com/"
-    I should see an element with id of "http://bar.com/" I should not see an element with id of "http://bar.com/" The element with id of "cs_PageModeContainer" contains "Read" The element with id of "cs_BigDiv" does not contain "Write"
+    I should see an element with id of "http://bar.com/" I should see an element with id of "http://bar.com/" within 2 seconds I should not see an element with id of "http://bar.com/" The element with id of "cs_PageModeContainer" contains "Read" The element with id of "cs_BigDiv" does not contain "Write"